bihealth/biomedsheets/docs/source/schema_germline.rst

 Germline TSV Schema
 -------------------

-Additionally, there is an alternative to defining schemas in JSON format for germline variants sample sheets.
+Additionally, there is an alternative to define schemas in JSON format for germline variants sample sheets.
 Instead, a TSV-based schema can be used.

 Optionally, the schema can contain meta data, starting with ``[Metadata]`` INI-style section header (the data section has to start with ``[Data]``).